-Last week’s blog introduced you to the concept of dual enrollment.
-This is where your child can take college courses while still in high school.
+I have share with you the you to the concept of dual enrollment.
+This is where your teen can take college courses while still in high school.
 I talked about the four things you need to know about dual enrollment.
 If you missed it, you can click here to read it.

 One of the four things I outlined is that dual enrollment is not for everybody.
 In the seminar I attended, they mentioned several things to consider that I would have not thought about.
 I have included the top five here for you:

 Next week, I will share the final things I learned that you want to consider when making decisions about dual enrollment.
-What is one of the big considerations you have about dual enrollment, post your answer in the comments below.
+What is one of the big considerations you have about this, post your answer in the comments below.